JesperCoster/JesperCoster/README.md

 # Welcome to the profile of Jesper Cöster Sandberg👋

-### I am currently studying computer technology in my 2:nd year at the Royal institute of technology in Stockholm-Sweden :sweden
+### I am currently studying Computer Engineering/Computer Science in my 3:rd year at the Royal institute of technology in Stockholm-Sweden :sweden

 ## Some of my courses
 ### Math